mrisher/smtp-sts/spec.md

   * webpki:URI, where URI points to an HTTPS resource at the recipient domain that serves the same policy text.
   * dnssec: Indicating that the policy is expected to be served over DNSSEC.
-* c: Constraints on the recipient MX's TLS certificate (plain-text, required).
-  See the section _Policy_ _Validation_ for more details.
-Possible values are:
-  * webpki: Indicating that the TLS certificate presented by the recipient MX will be validated according to the "web PKI" mechanism.
-  * tlsa: Indicating that the TLS certificate presented by the recipient MX will match a (presumed to exist) DANE TLSA record.
 * e: Max lifetime of the policy (plain-text integer seconds).
 Well-behaved clients SHOULD cache a policy for up to this value from last policy fetch time.